 Most leaf chain anchors have coarse threads which have a larger pitch than fine threads.
 In work environments where there is a tendency for rough handling, coarse threads are more tolerant of abuse and will assemble and disassemble more easily and quickly than fine threads.

 A fine thread can be specified when thread adjustment is crucial for the application or when a stronger thread is required but lack of space precludes increasing the thread diameter to the next size.

 By having a threaded anchor bolt at both ends of a leaf chain you can divide the adjustment between the two to avoid overly long threads which can be prone to bending and expensive to replace.

-Sometimes space constraints mean you can only have a threaded anchor bolt at one end and then a fixed anchor bolt (ie a shear face or an anchor block) at the other.
+Sometimes space constraints mean that you can only have a threaded anchor bolt at one end and then a fixed anchor bolt (ie a shear face or an anchor block) at the other.

 This is especially common within a boom section where there may be an area that is less easily accessible by the technician.

-By placing the threaded part at the end that you have easier access to, you can then carry out any adjustments without having to worry about the other end of the chain.
+By placing the threaded part at the end that you have easier access to, you can then carry out any adjustments without having to worry about the other end of the leaf chain.

 Bespoke VMC equipment

 The centre of the bolt is arguably the most important part as it takes the majority of the load.